Managing epics in a Scrum project

 Change an epic's color on the board Click the arrow next to the epic's name, then choose the color from the menu.
 Add an issue to an epic To add an existing issue, drag and drop the issue onto the epic in the 'EPICS' panel.

 To add a new issue, click Create issue in epic (if this does not show, you need to expand the epic details in the 'EPICS' panel.
+Classic project issues can only be added to classic project epics, and next-gen project issues can only be added to next-gen projects epics.

 Remove an issue from an epic Drag and drop the issue onto Issues without epics in the 'EPICS' panel.